tgd2/exile-olc6502/README.md

 A few additional notes, and limitations:
   - There are no sounds.
 This wasn't an area of focus for me, but I am missing them!
   - I'm not sure that the earthquake would be triggered - I believe this requires the interrupt to be implemented, which I haven't done
+  - The keys repeat too quickly - eg, when firing gun.
+Great for shooting quickly, but uses loads of energy
   - I've made a small number of "hacky" changes to both the olc6502 and the PGE - I've marked these with TD

 TGD